MeanFlowSE: one-step generative speech enhancement via conditional mean flow: Introduction

 \section{Introduction}

 Speech enhancement (SE) aims to recover clean speech from noisy signals, playing a vital role in communication systems and robust automatic speech recognition (ASR)~\cite{loizou_book,mmse_stsa}.
 Discriminative methods estimate spectral masks or clean-speech features~\cite{dccrn,convtasnet}, yet in adverse conditions they can produce over-smoothed or distorted outputs, reducing perceptual quality and intelligibility~\cite{segan}.
+Recent deterministic architectures such as ZipEnhancer~\cite{wang2025zipenhancer} and Mamba-SEUNet~\cite{wang2025mamba} have also shown strong performance for monaural SE.

 Generative models provide an alternative by learning the clean–speech distribution and inverting the noise corruption process~\cite{ddpm,sde_score}.
-Diffusion or score-based methods in the STFT domain have achieved strong performance, yet their reliance on numerous function evaluations (NFE) limits real-time applicability.
+Diffusion or score-based methods in the short-time Fourier transform (STFT) domain have achieved strong performance, yet their reliance on numerous function evaluations (NFE) limits real-time applicability.
 Several efforts aim to mitigate this issue: CDiffuSE employs conditional reverse sampling to improve fidelity, yet still relies on long sampling chains~\cite{cdiffuse}; SGMSE stabilizes complex spectral synthesis with predictor–corrector methods, but retains high computational cost~\cite{sgmse_complex}; Correcting the reverse process (CRP) learns a correction term to reduce sampling steps, albeit requiring additional fine-tuning~\cite{rpc}; the Schr\"odinger Bridge (SB) formulation treats SE as a stochastic control problem, yet remains multi-step and sensitive to discretization~\cite{sbridge}.
-Among normalizing flow techniques, flow matching (FM) offers a deterministic alternative counterpart to diffusion~\cite{normalizing_flows,flowmatching,node}.
+Among normalizing flow techniques, flow matching (FM) offers a deterministic alternative counterpart to diffusion~\cite{normalizing_flows,flowmatching}.
 Conditional flow matching (CFM) further regulates the instantaneous velocity field along a prescribed path~\cite{flowmatching}.
 FlowSE implements CFM for speech with a linear–Gaussian conditional path achieving performance comparable to diffusion models with fewer steps; yet it still depends on iterative numerical integration of the instantaneous velocity, falling short of efficient one-step inference~\cite{flowse}.